 Ways to Manage Breast Pain

 - Keep a pain diary.
-This will help you keep track of your pain so you can tell your healthcare provider exactly how you’ve been feeling.
+This will help you keep track of your pain.
+You can use it to tell your healthcare provider exactly how you’ve been feeling.
 This will help them understand your pain better.
 Your nurse will talk with you about this.

 - Get professionally fitted for a bra.
-This can help make sure your bras are the right size and are completely supporting your breasts.
+This can help make sure your bras are the right size and are fully supporting your breasts.

 - Find out which part of your breast hurts.
 Sometimes, pain can be caused by the underwire in your bra.
-Instead of buying a new bra, you can temporarily take the underwire out by opening the seam and pulling out the wire.
+Instead of buying a new bra, you can take the underwire out for a short time.
+To take the underwire out, open the seam and pull out the wire.
+You can put the underwire back in at a later time.

 - Sleep with your bra on.
-This can help relieve pain that’s caused by the weight of your breasts.
+This can help ease pain that’s caused by the weight of your breasts.

 - Take an over-the-counter (OTC) anti-inflammatory medication, such as ibuprofen (Advil®, Motrin®).
 Always check with your healthcare provider before taking any medications.